- Replacing euro and DM banknotes

-- What should you do?
+- What should I do?

 - What happens next?

-The Bundesbank does not reimburse euro coins which have been altered either deliberately or by a process that could be reasonably expected to have the effect of altering them.
-All euro coins which are deemed unfit are withdrawn from circulation.
+The Bundesbank does not reimburse euro coins that have been altered either deliberately or by a process that could reasonably be expected to have the effect of so altering them.
+All euro coins that are deemed unfit are taken out of circulation.

-What should you do?
+What should I do?